Altreus/fuel-widgets/README.md

 There are three ways to define widgets for this controller:

-1. The string name of the widget type.
-See Widgets below
+1. A Widget object you constructed yourself
-2. A Widget object you constructed yourself
+2. A View object
-3. Any object, within limitations - see below
+3. Any object, within limitations - see below about GETs and POSTs

-The string name will be converted to a Widget object via the `forge()` method, in the standard Fuel paradigm.
-Objects will be left intact; it is up to you to provide objects that will work.
+Using strings was originally going to be supported, but PHP will not let me override ViewModel's forge method.
+So I can't.
+Plus it made no sense.

 ## Creating widgeted actions